Jooho/ansible-cheat-sheet/ansible-playbooks/ansible-playbook-deploy-ocp-on-rhev/docs/operate-ocp-cluster.md

 -------------------------------------------

 Ansible script provide the easy ways to maintains OCP cluster and RHEV VMs.
+By default, before stop/teardonw, it will wait sometime for evacuate all pods on the node that will be gone.

 *Features*
 - start single/multiple nodes or cluster